 Connecting to Jira (team members)

 Once the Jira application link has been created and Gearset has been authorized by the team owner, the rest of the team members will be able to connect to Jira.
+When each Gearset user connects to Jira, that will be with their own Jira credentials, so that Jira comments are attributed to each teammate correctly.

 In Gearset, on the Source control and services page (which is in the